-The bill also provides for exempting these districts from complying with the law relating to the following: program expenditure levels in the Florida Education Finance Program (FEFP) for kindergarten through grade 12; annual K-12 comprehensive reading plans; requirements for covered walkways for relocatable facilities (portables); the use of relocatable facilities; procurement of instructional materials; and the use of the instructional materials allocation.
-This bill creates an additional use for discretionary millage levied by a district school board.
-A highperforming school district may pay for property and casualty insurance, an operating budget item, with revenues generated from its discretionary two mill ad valorem tax levy for capital improvements.
+An academically high-performing school district shall be exempt from provisions of chapters 1000 to 1003, except for those enumerated for compliance in s.1003.621(2) of the bill.
+The bill specifically provides for exemptions relating to the following: program expenditure levels in the Florida Education Finance Program (FEFP) for kindergarten through grade 12; annual K-12 comprehensive reading plans; requirements for covered walkways for relocatable facilities (portables); the use of relocatable facilities; procurement of instructional materials; and the use of the instructional materials allocation.

-The bill also specifies the provisions of law from which a high performing district may not be exempt, provides for renewing the designation at the end of 3 years, and specifies a district's requirements for reporting academic performance to the SBE and the Legislature.
+The bill also provides for renewing the designation at the end of 3 years, and specifies a district's requirements for reporting academic performance to the SBE and the Legislature.